Gold in the Bible!

 Where is gold mentioned in the Bible?
 What does it symbolize?
 Where was it found?
 How will it fulfill prophecy?

 God's word mentions gold very early within its pages.
 The Garden of Eden had a river flowing out of it that fed four other major waterways (the Pishon, Gihon, Tigris and the Euphrates, Genesis 2:10 - 14).
-Pishon flowed into a land called Havilah, where there was great quantities of high quality gold (verse 11).
+Pishon flowed into a land called Havilah, where there was great quantities of high quality gold.

-The English word gold is recorded 391 times in the Old Testament and 26 times in the New Testament for 417 total in the King James.
+The English word "gold" is recorded 417 times in 361 King James Bible verses.
+The Old Testament possesses 391 out of the 417 times the word is used while the New Testament contains the remaining 26 occurrences.
 It is found the most in the book of Exodus (96 times) followed by 2Chronicles (47) then 1Kings (44).

 Surprisingly, there are several Hebrew words related to gold.
 Zahab (Strong's Concordance #H2091) is the most common word used for the precious metal.
 Paz (#H6337) references the mineral in a refined state.